 Ify stared at her father as if waiting for him to be sucked in.
 Nothing happened.
 She was even more confused.

 “But… but… I thought…” she trailed off.

-Her mother’s soothing voice finally made Ify relax.
-“Oh mummy, it was a horrible dream.”
+Ify sighed in relief, “oh mummy, it was a horrible dream.”

 “We understand.
 We’ve all had nightmares.
 But that’s all they are.
 Nightmares.
-They will never come to reality.”
-Her dad said.
+They will never come to reality,” her dad assured her.

 “Your dad is right.
-They’re just nightmares, nothing more.”
-Agnes added.
-Then she looked Ify over.
-“Well, you must have been really tired to sleep off in your beach wear.”
+They’re just nightmares, nothing more,” Agnes added.
+Then she looked Ify over, “well, you must have been so tired you slept off in your beach wear.”

 “I think so.”